-The following Lemma is most likely know for Brauer graph algebras, but we could not find the proof, so we include it for the larger class of symmetric stably biserial algebras.
+The following Lemma is most likely known for Brauer graph algebras, but we could not find a proof in the literature, so we include it for the larger class of symmetric stably biserial algebras.

 \begin{lem} Let $A$ be a symmetric stably biserial algebra with a presentation $\kk Q/I$ as in Theorem \ref{TheoremDescriptionOfStablyBi} and the associated Brauer graph $\Gamma$.
 If $\Gamma$ is not a loop with 1 as the multiplicity of the unique vertex, or an edge with 2 as the multiplicity of both vertices, then $\Gamma$ does not depend on the choice of the presentation $\kk Q/I$. \end{lem}